Ascendant: History

+Vedic astrology

+In Vedic astrology (also known as Jyotisha), the ascendant is referred to as the Lagna.
+It is the sign rising on the eastern horizon at the time of birth and serves as the starting point of the horoscope.
+The entire chart, including house placements and planetary influences, is built around the Lagna.
+It reflects the native's physical body, general health, and how they interact with the outer world.

+The ruling planet of the Lagna sign is called the Lagnesha or ascendant lord.
+It plays a central role in interpreting a person's nature, life direction, and important events.
+A strong Lagna and Lagnesha are said to contribute to vitality, stability, and personal strength.
+In predictive astrology, the placement of the Lagna lord, its aspects, and dignity are closely analyzed.

 Calculation

 The ascendant, from an astrological point of view, is the value of the ecliptical geocentric longitude (or celestial longitude, λ) which is easterly on the horizon.
 This intersection of the horizon with the ecliptic can be calculated from:

 where $\theta_{\rm L}$ is the local sidereal time in degrees, $\varepsilon$ is the inclination of Earth's equatorial plane to the ecliptic (axial tilt).
 For values referred to the standard equinox J2000.0 use $\varepsilon$ = 23.4392911°; for J1950.0 use $\varepsilon$ = 23.4457889°. $\phi$ is the observer's terrestrial latitude (southern latitudes are negative, northern positive).
 The ascendant is then found in the correct quadrant (0° to 360°) by using the two rules.